 It was grass.
 Levi shook his head to try and clear his cartwheeling mind.
 He found he was crouched on hands and knees on a lush, green bank.
 His hands, he saw, were dew-splashed from his tumble into the field.
-He wriggled his fingers, freeing blades of grass that suddenly flicked up, searching out daylight once again.
+He wriggled his fingers, freeing blades of grass that flicked up, searching out daylight once again.
 Levi watched fascinated as iridescent pearls of dew dribbled down the blades, reflecting bright blue from the sky above.

 Seymour stood, wiped his hands down his corduroy jeans and straightened his pack.
 Not such a bad crossing, he thought.
 This time.
 He looked around.
 The familiar stone circle stood steadfast as it had done for centuries, crowning the tranquil, grassy mound on which he stood.
 He was relieved to have arrived in daylight, though the lengthening shadows cast by the stones suggested there were only a few hours to go before the sun would be setting behind the hills far to the west.

-A little lower down the bankside Levi was crouching on all fours, peering round in complete bewilderment.
+Lower down the bankside Levi was crouching on all fours, peering round in complete bewilderment.
 Seymour smiled, recognising the confusion he’d also felt on his first journey here.
 He quickly stepped forward to help and, as he did, Levi’s body shuddered, stiffened and slumped forward, pitching face first onto the grass.

 ‘Levi, can you hear me lad?’
 He carefully brushed a knot of hair from Levi’s forehead and gently rocked him, coaxing him to waken.
 The actions worked and Levi opened his eyes.
 At first he stared into space.
 Then, focusing quickly, he gasped in alarm, kicking his legs in a feint effort to be free.

 ‘Whoa there,’ said Seymour, tightening his hold.
 ‘You’re alright now.
 Sorry to give you a fright.’
 He repositioned himself to give Levi a view of his surroundings, and swept his free hand wide.
 ‘An arduous journey my boy, but you’ve made it.
-Welcome to Caellfyon
+Welcome to Caellfyon.

-Levi turned to look around him, his mouth flopped open in astonishment.
+Levi turned to look around him, his mouth gaping in astonishment.
 He had left behind a late autumn landscape in which a succession of sharp frosts had brought down all but the most persistent leaves from the trees; hedgerows were bare and fields had been ploughed ready for the oncoming winter.
 Here, he was surrounded by rippling acres of lush, lime-green grassland, the vigorous colour characteristic of spring.
 All along the slopes, patches of gilded yellow gorse bushes glowed in the setting sun.

 He spun to face his uncle.
 ‘It’s evening already.’